Frequent Urination in Dogs

 In addition to endocrine causes, diseases of the Liver or Kidney can cause increased thirst and drinking.
 When the kidneys or liver are not functioning normally, excessive body waste products or the inability to eliminate these waste products can drive the body to dilute them by signaling an increased demand for water.

 Certain infectious causes can also cause increased thirst.
 A pyometra or uterine infection or an infection in the kidneys can also drive increased thirst and resulting urination.
-In addition, diseases causing increased calcium levels in the blood including hyperparathyroidism disease or certain cancers.
+In addition, some diseases cause increased calcium levels in the blood including hyperparathyroidism disease or certain cancers.
 Finally, other electrolyte disturbances resulting in lower potassium levels can be the inciting cause of increased thirst and urination.

 There is another category of increased thirst referred to as Psychogenic Polydipsia.
 While this condition is not fully understood, dogs will have a psychological drive to drink excessive amounts of water.

 A few important points.
 If you do suspect your dog is drinking excessively, do not limit his water intake.
-Their bodies demand for water can be crucial to preventing a disease related crisis.
+Their bodies demand for water can be essential in preventing a disease related crisis.
 It is also important to make certain to let your dog out more frequently to accommodate the increased burden placed on their bladders while “holding in” their urine, waiting for you to let them out or take them for a walk so they can urinate.
 Finally, pollakiuria (urinating more frequently in smaller amounts) is a separate medical complaint and causes of pollakiuria will be discussed in a different article.

 If you think your dog is drinking more and, as a result, urinating larger amounts, it is important to schedule an Appointment with one of our veterinary hospitals.
 During your appointment, our Veterinary Team will obtain a thorough history including how long the condition has been going on, any perceived weight loss, difficulty urinating, and the number of times urinating, as well as ask about other changes you may have noted at home.
-Bloodwork, urinalysis, and other tests may be recommended to investigate the cause of polyuria/polydipsia.
+Bloodwork, urinalysis, and other tests may be recommended in order to investigate the cause of polyuria/polydipsia.
 Fortunately, some of the causes of increased thirst and urination are medically treatable when they are caught early.